Breed group: Herding Group

 - Use treats or attention (pats, verbal encouragement, etc.) to reward good behavior.

 Average life span: 9-13 years

 German Shepherds are usually healthy dogs.
-There are some health issues that are commonly associated with the breed:
+Some health issues that are commonly associated with the breed include

 - Hip dysplasia

 - Cardiomyopathy and other heart issues like enlarged heart and murmurs

 - Von Willebrand's Disease (blood disorder similar to hemophilia)

 - Gastric torsion